spm1001/spm1001.github.io/Blog Setup.md

 Useful resources are the [Github Pages setup](https://pages.github.com) and the Quarto [Github Pages guide](https://quarto.org/docs/publishing/github-pages.html)

-And for `git` setup, if doing on a new machine
+And for `git` setup, if doing on a new machine:

 1. Trying to use `git` should trigger install on MacOS
 2. Go and get Git Credential Manager from [here](https://github.com/git-ecosystem/git-credential-manager) - that's a nice, non-Java version that has a MacOS pkg file
 3. `git config --global user.name "spm1001"`
 4. `git config --global user.email "spm1001@users.noreply.github.com"`

-For the blog itself
+For the blog itself:

 1. Make a new repo called `username.github.io` - pick a `.gitignore` template (e.g. the Python one) but don't create a `Readme.md` yet
-2. Navigate to an empty directory and run the following
+2. Navigate to an empty directory and run the following:

 ```
 git clone https://github.com/spm1001/spm1001.github.io
 cd spm1001.github.io